One of the strengths of Linux is the vast number of small, niche utilities that are made available under an open source license.

 However, the clocks featured in this article are more sophisticated than the basic tray clock.
 In this article we pick the finest analog clock, timezone clocks, and alarm clocks that are available for Linux.
 They are all small, well-crafted, unobtrusive utilities that are released under an open source license, and add the perfect finishing touch to a well designed desktop environment.

-To provide an insight into the quality of software that is available, we have compiled a list of 8 high quality Linux clock utilities.
+To provide an insight into the quality of software that is available, we have compiled a list of 11 high quality Linux clock utilities.
 Hopefully, there will be something of interest for anyone who wants more functionality offered by the standard clock featured in desktop environments.

 |Stopwatch, timer, alarms, and multiple clocks

 |Bash script that functions like an alarm clock

 |Qt based alarm clock

 |Fully-featured alarm clock for your GNOME panel or equivalent

 |Read our complete collection of recommended free and open source software.
-The collection covers all categories of software.
+Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
-There's tons of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, Corel, and Autodesk.
-There are also fun things to try, hardware, free programming books and tutorials, and much more.
+There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.